What Do Reviewers Like to See in Grant Proposals?

 Every field has its own internal language, including an alphabet soup of commonly used abbreviations.
 Make sure you define each abbreviation on first use in your proposal and include an alphabetical list of the abbreviations and their definitions at the front of your document.
 If you can avoid using an abbreviation, do so.
 For example, if a name or phrase only appears once in your document, you don’t need to add the abbreviation parenthetically within the document or include the abbreviation in your list of abbreviations.

-The proposal reviewers may not be familiar with your community, the region of the world where you operate, or understand the structure or terminology used to describe your local context such as your governance system, healthcare system, or political hierarchy.
+Proposal reviewers may not be familiar with your community or the region where you operate, or with the structures or terminology used to describe your local context, such as governance, healthcare, or political hierarchy.
 To you, it may be completely obvious and self-evident what a particular word or phrase means, but it may not mean anything to the reviewers.
-Jargon can be confusing and impenetrable at best and alienating and exclusionary at its worse.
-To root out jargon, it helps to have someone read your proposal who is outside of your immediate circle.
+Jargon can be confusing and impenetrable at best and alienating and exclusionary at its worst.
+To root out jargon, it helps to have someone outside your immediate circle read your proposal.

 Don’t Assume the Reviewer is an Expert in Your Field

-It’s safe to assume that whoever evaluates your proposal will be educated and informed.
-However, they are probably not all going to be subject-matter experts, so it’s important to explain more technical concepts in terms that a non- or less-technical person can follow.
+It’s reasonable to assume that whoever evaluates your proposal will be well-informed.
+However, not all of them are likely to be subject-matter experts, so it’s important to explain more technical concepts in terms that a non- or less-technical person can follow.
 For example, if you are writing a proposal to a foundation requesting funding to address food insecurity in your geographic area, you should not assume that the reviewer will be an expert in food insecurity or knowledgeable about all of the factors that contribute to food insecurity in the region of the world where you operate.

 While you don’t want to sound condescending or “dumb down” your language, you should add enough detail and explanation to enable a non-expert to understand why a problem is so pressing, what the challenges are, and why your proposed solution or intervention is sound and likely to succeed.